CharlesFisher27/polymarket-whale-analysis/README.md

 This project tests whether whale commenters (users with ≥$5,000 positions) cause larger price movements than retail commenters on Polymarket prediction markets.
 Using an event-study design, I measure the absolute price change in the 2 hours following each comment and compare whales vs. retail across 200+ markets.

-**Key findings:**
-- Whale comments produce ~1.8× larger absolute price moves than retail comments
-- The effect is larger in higher-volume markets (r = +0.66, p = 0.02)
-- Only 47% of whale comments are sentiment-consistent with their position — no evidence of "talking their book"
-- Zero pump-and-dump signals detected

 ---

 ## Scripts